gianriyanto/alice-back/README.md

 ```

 #### Setup Database
-Download the official Homebrew formula for MongoDB and the Database TOols
+Download the official Homebrew formula for MongoDB and the Database Tools
 ```
 brew tap mongodb/brew
 ```